joselozano2003/Maple-Quest-Back-End/readme.md

 - Make sure you have the AWS CLI installed and configured with the proper credentials.
 - AWS connection is mostly for deploying the infrastructure using AWS CDK and for pushing Docker images to Amazon ECR.
-- The later will be added in future PR where I will add GH actions for CI/CD.

 ## Documentation